 Google Maps is used by millions of people on a daily basis to get around, and Google is often building out new features to make the service even better.
 Now, it’s been revealed that Google Maps is testing out showing traffic lights on streets, but possible only on Android.

-The folks over at Droid-Life obtained several screenshots from a reader which show that, indeed, Google Maps is showing traffic lights around that area.
+The folks over at Droid-Life obtained several screenshots from a reader that show that, indeed, Google Maps is showing traffic lights around that area.
 The user, who lives in West Des Moines (a soon-to-be Google Fiber city), showed several different points around the city where traffic lights are clearly visible at intersections.
 The lights can be seen on a traditional map view as well as during navigation mode.